asukaminato0721/kyushu/README.md

-# Some solutions for kyushu entrance examation
+# Some solutions for kyushu entrance examination

 All by [wolfree alpha](https://wolfreealpha.gitlab.io/) + [Mathematica](https://www.wolfram.com/mathematica/).